Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 INSECT REPELLENT: A few mosquitoes and sand gnats will be encountered in Cuba.
 Avon Skin so Soft is the best defense against sand gnats found in coastal areas and your Blue Water Ventures guide will have some SOS handy or you may bring your own supply.
 In recent years many of our clients have been quite happy with Lemon Eucalyptus by Repel as an alternative to DEET.
 A layer of lightweight, light in color clothing is an effective defense against insects.
 The skies are not black with insects.
 However, if you can’t tolerate insect bites, a trip to the tropics is not for you!

 ELECTRICAL OUTLETS: Throughout Cuba, you will find both 110 and 220 volt electrical outlets.
 We will check in with each house owner to identify which plugs are the standard US 110 outlet for recharging digital cameras, cell phones or other appliances.
 Several digital camera batteries and extra memory are recommended while traveling.
-Typically the outlets by the AC at each home are 220 and ones further from the AC are 110, however, always ask when in doubt !You may also travel with the 220 or European Adaptor.
+Typically the outlets by the AC at each home are 220 and ones further from the AC are 110, however, always ask when in doubt.
+We recommend that you travel with the 220 or European Adaptor.
+Our sailboats may only have 220 volt electrical outlets so lets travel prepared.

 HOW TO REACH OUR GROUP: Before we depart, we will send you a final email with more information on how family members may reach us in the event of an emergency back home.
-Family members may reach our group by calling our guide, Roman Cahero on his cell phone day or night at: 011 53 55109361.
+While on land, family members may reach our group by calling our guide, Roman Cahero.
+Roman’s Whats App Number is: + 52 612 134 9153.
+You may also try his local Cuban number that we will send you.
+While sailing, we will provide a Cuban number in Cienfuegos that family members may call.
+The marina will be alerted and a message will be radioed to our vessel.

 ILLEGAL DRUG USE AND OTHER OFFENSES: The Cuban government has very severe penalties for the use of illegal drugs.
 Do not bring illegal substances into Cuba or purchase/use them during this program.
 Products containing CBD oils or THC are illegal in Cuba and should not be brought through customs.
-Products containing CBD oils or THC are illegal in Cuba and should not be brought through customs.
+This warning includes sleep aid gummies and vap oils that might contain even a trace of CBD or THC.
+If you are found with such items, you may be extending your stay in Cuba for up to 15 years of prison time.

 Additionally, it is against the law to photograph military personnel, military installments, airport, harbor or rail facilities.
 Illegal activities may be reviewed here: Cuba Law and select Local Law and Special Circumstances.